andweber/loxberry-plugin-kalliope/README.md

 The Webfrontend provides some hints for the usage of [Kalliope](https://github.com/kalliope-project/kalliope/).
 For any further documentation about the usage of Kalliope, please refer to the [Kalliope project](https://github.com/kalliope-project/kalliope/).

 The Kalliope brain is stored in the plugin config folder and can be adjusted and improved as needed.
+/!\ `usr_bain` and `usr_templates` folders are preserved during plugin update.
+Use these folders for adjustments and extensions.
+All other config files may be overriden during plugin update.

 ## RoadMap

-Version 0.5
+Version 0.5.1
-- Improved Webfrontend
+- [Done] Improved Webfrontend
 - [Done] use global variables in synapses (0.4.3 feature)
-- [Done] Update kalliope
+- [Done] Update auf kalliope 5.1
+- [Done] Update auf LoxBerry 1.2
-- Plugin upgrade is possible
+- [Done] Plugin upgrade is possible
-- Proof of Voice Control Kalliope
+- [Done] Proof of Voice Control Kalliope
-- Proof of Voice Control of Loxone
+- [Done] Proof of Voice Control of Loxone

 Version 0.6
 - Advanced configuring of Kalliope using the webfrontend (Support multiple Miniserver, Trigger Selection, etc.)